HXCHS/HackersX-Unblocked-Websites/README.md

 # HackersX - !UPDATE!
-GO TO https://hackers-x1.odoo.com/our-services
+I HAVE FOUND A WAY TO KILL SECURLY
+Please be patient while I upload instructions.

 #IF APP STORE BLOCKED USE
 https://interstellars.games/